Sukanya Samriddhi Account: Summary

 The girl can operate her account after she reaches the age of 10.
 The account allows 50% withdrawal at the age of 18 for higher education purposes.
 The account reaches maturity after time period of 21 years from date of opening it.
 Deposits in the account can be made till the completion of 15 years, from the date of the opening of the account.
 After this period the account will earn only applicable rate of interest.
 If the account is closed, then it will not earn interest at the prevailing rate.
 If the girl is over 18 and married, normal closure is allowed.

+The Sukanya Samriddhi Yojana (SSY) scheme is highly flexible regarding annual deposit amounts.
+You are not required to deposit the same amount every year.Key Deposit RulesFlexible Amounts: You can choose to deposit any amount between the minimum and maximum limits each financial year based on your financial convenience.Minimum Limit: You must deposit at least ₹250 every financial year to keep the account active.Maximum Limit: You can deposit up to ₹1.5 lakh per financial year.Frequency: You can make a single lump-sum deposit or multiple deposits throughout the year in multiples of ₹50.Duration: Deposits must be made for 15 years from the date the account was opened.What happens if you miss the minimum?If you fail to deposit at least ₹250 in a year, the account is considered "under default."
+You can regularise it by paying a penalty of ₹50 for each missed year, along with the minimum deposit amount for those years.